Fidexy/Obsidian/AAE2004 Exam Notes.md

 19. Safety Management
 ### IATA
-A trade association promoting cooperation among airlines
+A trade association promoting cooperation among airlines **Compared to ICAO**
+- IATA focuses on the business/commercial aspects of aviation
 #### **Safety**
 - IATA put in place the IATA Operational Safety Audit, a global standard for airline safety audits
 - Passing the IOSA is required to retain IATA membership